awpe/xwinclone/README.md

 # xwinclone

+X window system's WINdow CLONE application.

+Program aimed to be light-weight and use few system resources.

-This program can be used to translate another window content in its own window.
+This program can be used to translate another window's content in its own window with some features like background color/image, window centering, rectangle selection, start/stop hotkeys, FPS control.

 In order to translate window content and grab key combination event, program communicates with xorg server directly using Xlib and its composite extension.